codio/site/source/docs/tuts/author/strategies.html.md

 ## Use the Hidden Folder feature
 Your content will often want to show code samples.
 Codio's recommended approach is to put each set of code samples into a dedicated folder.
 Then, using the page settings, you can specify this folder with the consequence that all non-specified folders are hidden from view in the file tree (if you choose to show it).

-The benefit of hiding folders is that the student is not distracted by folders and files that are not relevant to the topic your are explaining.
+The benefit of hiding folders is that the student is not distracted by folders and files that are not relevant to the topic you are explaining.

 [Click here](/docs/tuts/author/hide-folder) for more details on folder hiding.